micropython/micropython/README.md

 Micro Python implements the entire Python 3.4 syntax (including exceptions, "with", "yield from", etc.).
-The following core datatypes are provided: str (no Unicode support yet), bytes, bytearray, tuple, list, dict, set, array.array, collections.namedtuple, classes and instances.
+The following core datatypes are provided: str (including basic Unicode support), bytes, bytearray, tuple, list, dict, set, frozenset, array.array, collections.namedtuple, classes and instances.
 Builtin modules include sys, time, and struct.
 Note that only subset of Python 3.4 functionality implemented for the data types and modules.

 See the repository www.github.com/micropython/pyboard for the Micro